jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ![creating a VLAN on multiple BIG-IPs](./assets/images/f5-apps-openapi-app-deployments-icontrol-create-vlans.png)

-To complete the lifecycle of our VLAN management, when we need demonstrate removing the VLAN.
+To complete the lifecycle of our VLAN management, when we need remove the VLAN from our BIG-IPs.
 We can use the `DELETE` `/api/deployments/{deploymentId}`.
-You will need the `fullPath` attribute from our VLAN modifying the path slashes with tildas (`~`).
-That is iControl REST's URL namespace syntax.
+You will need the `fullPath` attribute from our iControl REST returned VLAN replacing the path slashes with tildas (`~`).
+That is iControl REST's URL namespace syntax, don't blame us.

 ![Removing a VLAN on multiple BIG-IPs](./assets/images/f5-apps-openapi-app-deployments-icontrol-delete-vlans.png)